rossmounce/extinct_extant_chapter/code/CODE_README.md

 2. The cladistic data must be validly formatted for use with TNT
 3. You must be able to call *TNT* from any terminal with 'tnt'
 4. You must be able to call *PAUP** from any terminal with 'paup'
-5. You must have *R* installed along with the package 'phangorn' and it's dependancies
+5. You must have *R* installed along with the package *phangorn* and its dependancies
 6. All taxon-names must be unique in the first 10 characters e.g. *Crocodylus\_acutus* and *Crocodylus\_johnsoni* MUST be renamed as their first 10 characters are identical.
 (This pipeline makes use of PAUP\*'s PHYLIP tree-format export function which automatically truncates names to the first 10 characters)